ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 ## Mentions Demo

-See the [working "Mentions, Tags and Emoji" sample](https://sdk.ckeditor.com/samples/mentions.html) to check how mentions helps create a useful completion system for user name mentions and tags, saving your time and limiting the opportunity to make mistakes.
+See the {@linksdk mentions working "Mentions, Tags and Emoji" sample} to check how mentions helps create a useful completion system for user name mentions and tags, saving your time and limiting the opportunity to make mistakes.

 ## Related Features